thestrongest9/bullet_hell_visualizer/README.md

 Simulation Environment for creating *Conditionally Solvable Bullet Hell Levels*.

-A simulation environment for a bullet hell game, so as to facilitate the generation of *conditionally solvable video game levels*.

-Included components include a renderer, human input control, and basic collision detection.

 ## Quick Introduction

 The Bullet Hell Visualizer project aims to create conditionally solvable levels for 'Bullet Hell' games, which are a subset of the Shoot'em Up (shmup) genre.
 Sets of levels are generated according to a genetic algorithm, then these generated levels are tested with "strong" and "weak" players.